wvlet/airframe/README.md

 In default, loglevel file will be found in this order:

  1. `log-test.properties` in the classpath.
-2. If 1 is not found, use `log.properties` in the classpath
+ 1. If 1. is not found, use `log.properties` in the classpath.

 To configure log file path, you can use `Logger.scheduleLogLevelScan(file paths, duration)`.